-When you argue with yourself, that nasty voice in the head, you give it more power.
-What this means is you are unintentionally focusing on what you don’t want.
+When you argue with yourself, that pesky voice in the head, you are simply giving it more power.
 And what you focus on grows.
-The more you argue and fight the enemy the bigger you make the mental monster.
+The more you argue and fight the enemy, the bigger you make this mental monster.
 Resistance is futile in this instance.
-A better way to tackle the voice is to listen with no judgment and ignore it.
+A better way to tackle the voice is to listen with no judgement and ignore it.

-Replace it with words that champion you.
-Therefore, always remember your words have immense power.
+Next, after awareness and letting it go, replace it with words that are helpful and towards what you want.
+Your words have immense power.
 Look at yourself through the lens of kindness, compassion and curiosity and become your own best friend.
-Similarly, if you mess up, review what happened and decide how you can improve next time.
+Similarly, if you mess up, review the event and decide how you can improve next time.
 In the sporting world and performance psychology, we use a term called ‘Focus, Feedback, Fix.’
 This is a far better strategy for improving results and achieving greater levels of success.
 Finally, it takes consistency and persistence.

 Awareness empowers you to instruct your subconscious mind better

-In conclusion, when you listen carefully, learn how to give yourself clear instruct and create key habits of thought and behaviour, you are on the right path.
-The path to creating a better Mindset for Success and ultimately programming your subconscious mind to come with you on the road to success.
+In conclusion, when you listen carefully, learn to give yourself clear instructions and create key habits of thought and behaviour, you are on the right path.
+Furthermore, the path to creating a better Mindset for Success, and ultimately, programming your subconscious mind, so it automatically helps rather than hinders you on the road to success.

 If you are ready to reach the next level in your life and breakthrough your limitations, I invite you to take that next step and book a call on my calendar.